wp-plugins/easy-quiz/readme.txt

 = Features =

-1. No setup other than cutting and pasting your questions on to your post.
+1. No setup required.
+2. Just cut and paste your questions on to your post.
-2. True or False type questions.
-3. Results without server submit.
+3. Results without server submit -- all the work is done on your readers' machine.
 4. View results at any point, and continue the quiz.
+5. Detailed help on the admin page.
+(WIP)

 = Pro Version =

-A [pro version](http://buy.thulasidas.com "Pro Version of Eazy Quiz for $2.95") of this plugin is in the works with the following added features:
+A [pro version](http://buy.thulasidas.com/easy-quiz "Pro Version of Eazy Quiz for $2.95") of this plugin is in the works with the following added features:

 1. Color customization to match your theme.
-2. Per quiz color overrides.
-3. More quiz types (multiple choice, fill in the blanks etc.)
+2. More quiz types (Multiple Choice, Fill in The blanks etc.) as short code options
+3. Mix and match different types of questions: Multiple Choice, Fill in the Blancs, True or False etc. in the same quiz!
-4. Other quiz options from the core JS exposed in the admin page and as short code options.
+4. Other quiz options as short code options.

 == Upgrade Notice ==

-Bug fixes (Fatal error: Call-time pass-by-reference has been removed).
+Documentation changes and code cleanup.

 == Installation ==